amberitas17/SingaporeScienceCentre/README.md

 ### Start the Application

+FOR THE BACKEND
+- so basically, in previous versions of the app the backend can be started using Terminal 1 and Terminal 2
+- in a new updated version, I have unified the backends into one file which is the unify.py
+- In short, you have 2 options either activate Terminal 1 and 2 OR Terminal 4

 IMPORTANT:
 Install python 3.10 to PATH (python version higher than 3.10 does not support some libraries such as mediapipe)